PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 ```

 The speed-up obtained comes from the design of the new (specialized) method of
-`TaylorIntegration.jetcoeffs!`: it avoids some repeated allocations incurred
+`TaylorIntegration.jetcoeffs!`: it avoids some repeated computations incurred
 by the direct implementation.
 This is achieved by knowing the specific AST of
 the function that is integrated, which is walked through and *translated* into
 the actual implementation, using directly the low-level functions defined in
 `TaylorSeries.jl`.
 For this, we use [Espresso.jl](https://github.com/dfdx/Espresso.jl).

-For the function `pendulum!`, the new method is somewhat similar to:
+For the function `pendulum!`, the new method is similar to:
 ```@example taylorize
 ex = :(function pendulum!(t, x, dx)
     dx[1] = x[2]